hasura/ekg-prometheus/Tutorial.md

 ## Adding labels to metrics

-`ekg-core` has a multi-dimensional data model, like [Prometheus](https://prometheus.io).
+`ekg-prometheus` has a multi-dimensional data model, like [Prometheus](https://prometheus.io).
 In this data model, metrics may be annotated by a **labels set**, which is a set of key-value pairs called **labels**.
 Labels are useful for convenient filtering and aggregation of metric data.
-In `ekg-core`, metrics are identified by both their name _and_ their label set, so metrics with the same name but different label sets are distinct and independent metrics.
+In `ekg-prometheus`, metrics are identified by both their name _and_ their label set, so metrics with the same name but different label sets are distinct and independent metrics.
 When working with labelled metrics, the constructors of a metrics specification GADT corrrespond to **classes** of metrics that share the same name.

-`ekg-core` also has support for _structuring_ the representation of your labels.
+`ekg-prometheus` also has support for _structuring_ the representation of your labels.
 A label set can be represented by a value of any type, as long as the type is associated with a function that "renders" the value into a label set.
 More specifically, a label set can be represented by a value of any type that is an instance of the `ToLabels` typeclass, which has a single function `toLabels :: ToLabels a => a -> HashMap Text Text`.

 Here is an example metrics specification that defines some labelled
 metrics: